Planning to Quit Smoking

 Finding something to replace cigarettes may be hard to do.
 Be aware that some things you choose may be as harmful as cigarettes:

 Smokeless (chewing) tobacco is just as harmful as regular tobacco.
 Tobacco should not be used as a substitute for cigarettes.

 Herbal medications or teas may affect how your body handles nicotine.
-Talk to your doctor before using these products.
+Talk to your health care provider before using these products.